jamaljsr/polar/README.md

 See the [polar-mcp](https://github.com/jamaljsr/polar-mcp) repo for installation instructions.

-See the [MCP Architecture Documentation](docs/mcp-architecture.md) for detailed information on the architecture, API, and how to add new tools.
+See the [MCP Architecture Documentation](docs/mcp-architecture.md) for technical information on the architecture, API, and how to add new tools to Polar.

 ## Dependencies